 The village has about 50-60 houses and some of them are said to be 200 years old.
 The trek from Kasol to Grahan is an easy to moderate 10 km trek with a rocky trail throughout the trek.
-However after covering 8 kms of trek you will reach a junction where you will have to decide if you want a shorter, tough trek to reach Grahan village or the easy but longer one.
+However, after covering 8 km of trek you will reach a junction where you will have to decide if you want a shorter, tough trek to reach Grahan village or the easy but longer one.
 The trek on the left-hand side is very exhausting and requires extra efforts.
-We took the shorter left hand side route.
+We took the shorter left-hand side route.

 Day 1: 06.10.2018

-Grahan is a trek with negligible crowd.
+Grahan is a trek with the negligible crowd.
 The village offers fresh crisp air detoxing your body, very helpful locals and the shimmering strip of the Milkyway at night to gaze upon.
 I have completed some easy to moderate treks and my colleagues wanted to take them along too.
-Of course, who doesn’t want to witness the majestic Parvati river & the dense verdent woods.
-Sajid & Paras came with me this time and they enjoyed every bit of it, right from trekking on rock- strewn paths to walking in the woodland.
+Of course, who doesn’t want to witness the majestic Parvati river & the dense verdant woods?
+Sajid & Paras came with me this time and they enjoyed every bit of it, right from trekking on rock-strewn paths to walk in the woodland.